rdfjs/data-model-spec/interface-spec.md

 Abstract interface.

 **Properties:**
-- `String .termType` contains a value that identifies the concrete interface of the term, since Term itself is not directly instantiated.
-  Possible values include `"iri"`, `"bnode"`, `"literal"`, and `"variable"`.
+- `String .valueType` identifies the concrete type of the term value (and therefore identifies the interface of the term, since Term itself is not directly instantiated).
+Possible values include: `"iri"`, `"bnode"`, `"literal"`, and `"variable"`.
 - `String .value` is refined by each interface which extends Term

 **Methods:**